oracle/oci-python-sdk/docs/logging.rst

 Logger names are of the form ``<hierarchy>.<id>`` where the ``<hierarchy>`` is similar to ``oci.base_client`` and ``<id>`` is the result of Python's built-in ``id()`` function.
 The implication of this is that different instances of the same class have different loggers.

-Here is an example for adding debug logging at the top level of the oci package.
+The following code snippet is an example for configuring debug level logging for the oci package:

 .. code-block:: python
     import oci